 I open my eyes, and see him staring up at me, taking me in for the first time.
 “Hey, I can see again!” he exclaims.
 I’m so happy that the strangeness of the statement barely registers in my mind.
 I almost laugh with relief.
 “Yeah, Ed.
 It’s me.
 You’re alive!”

-“Thank you for saving me,” he said, taking her hand, and squeezing it.
+“Thank you for saving me,” he said, taking my hand, and squeezing it.
 He suddenly looks like he’s remembering something, and his eyes turn dark.
-“My mother?”
+“My mother?
+Did you…?”

 In response, I just look at him sympathetically.
 He nods stoically.